wonko9/skynet/README.txt

   job = Skynet::AsyncJob.new(options)
   job.run_master

 There are many options you can pass or change once you have a job object.

-  :map_data
-  :map_reduce_class
-  :name
-  :map_name
-  :reduce_name
-  :master
-  :async
-  :solo
-  :single
-  :version
-  :map_tasks
-  :reduce_tasks
-  :map_timeout
-  :reduce_timeout
-  :master_timeout
-  :result_timeout
-  :start_after
-  :master_result_timeout
+See Skynet::Job for more info.

 Most of the time, you will only need to pass a map_reduce_class and map_data.
 All other options just give you finer grain control.   map_data must be an array.
 The map_reduce_class must AT LEAST implement a self.map class method.
 It may also implement self.reduce, self.reduce_partitioner, and self.map_partitioner.
 Skynet will assume it can use all of those methods in the map_reduce_class you pass.

 Your map and reduce class methods should ALWAYS assume they are being passed an array.
 Your map method must always return an array as well.

+== CONTACT:
+  Adam Pisoni, Geni.com (apisoni at geni.com)

 == LICENSE: